kevinbader/dank-selfhosted/README.md

 <img src="https://i.imgur.com/A46hkpd.gif" width="300">

 Hi!
-This is my ansible playbook for self-hosting your own email, web hosting, XMPP chat, and DNS records using [OpenBSD](https://www.openbsd.org/).
+This is my ansible playbook for self-hosting your own email, web hosting, XMPP chat, Matrix Homeserver, Tiny Tiny RSS, and and DNS records using [OpenBSD](https://www.openbsd.org/).
 I use it to host everything on [c0ffee.net](https://www.c0ffee.net), but you can easily adapt it for your own domain by setting a few variables in `vars.yml`.

-This setup can integrate nicely with [my other Debian-based playbook](https://github.com/cullum/matrix-ansible) for running your own [Matrix](https://matrix.org) homeserver and [Mastodon](https://joinmastodon.org/) instance.

 ## TLDR